xraypy/xraylarch/doc/devel/index.rst

 plugins, can be accessed from Python.

-The reader here is assumed to be familiar with computer programming, and to have some exposure to working with Larch and/or Python.
-While primarily aimed at developers and advanced users, Larch (and Python) makes such developments easy enough that neither extensive effort no extensive training are required.
+The reader here is assumed to be familiar with computer programming, and to have some exposure to working with Larch and/or Python, at least from the :ref:`Tutorial <tutorial_chapter>` (Chapter :ref:`tutorial_chapter`).

-This chapter is broken into several sections.
+While the present chapter is aimed primarily at developers and advanced users, Larch (and Python) makes such developments easy enough that neither extensive effort nor training are required to begin writing programs with Larch.

 .. toctree::